marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 If you need to:

 - access just a few attributes the fastest way possible:
-  - consider projecting those few attibutes in a global secondary index
+  - consider projecting those few attributes in a global secondary index
   - cost: minimal
   - benefit: lowest possible latency access for non-key items
 - frequently access some non-key attributes: